ryantd42/NY-Legislative-Git/2023/A7016B-2023/bill.md

- OF THIS SECTION, IN HIS OR HER ANNUAL REPORT TO THE LEGISLATURE A STATE- MENT OF THE NUMBER OF MOTOR VEHICLE COLLISIONS WITH BRIDGES AND ELEVATED STRUCTURES ON OR CROSSING HIGHWAYS UNDER THE JURISDICTION OF THE DEPART- MENT, THE LOCATION OF SUCH COLLISIONS,  THE  CONDITION  OF  BRIDGES  AND ELEVATED  STRUCTURES  UNDER THE JURISDICTION OF THE DEPARTMENT FOLLOWING SUCH COLLISIONS, THE PROGRESS OF THE DEPARTMENT IN REDUCING OR ELIMINAT- ING THE OCCURRENCE OF SUCH COLLISIONS, THE AMOUNT OF MONEYS RECEIVED AND EXPENDED BY THE DEPARTMENT DURING THE FISCAL YEAR TO REDUCE  AND  ELIMI- NATE  SUCH  COLLISIONS,  THE  ECONOMIC  COST OF SUCH COLLISIONS, AND THE DEPARTMENT'S RECOMMENDATIONS IN RELATION  TO  REDUCING  AND  ELIMINATING SUCH  MOTOR  VEHICLE  COLLISIONS  WITH  BRIDGES AND ELEVATED STRUCTURES.
+ OF THIS SECTION, IN HIS OR HER ANNUAL REPORT TO THE LEGISLATURE A STATE- MENT OF THE NUMBER OF MOTOR VEHICLE COLLISIONS WITH BRIDGES AND ELEVATED STRUCTURES ON OR CROSSING HIGHWAYS UNDER THE JURISDICTION OF THE DEPART- MENT DURING THE PREVIOUS YEAR, THE  LOCATION  OF  SUCH  COLLISIONS,  ANY REPAIRS  COMPLETED  INCLUDING  ANY  ACTIONS  PERFORMED AT OR AROUND SUCH BRIDGES AND ELEVATED STRUCTURES TO PREVENT THE FUTURE OCCURRENCE OF SUCH COLLISIONS, ANY EFFORTS OF THE DEPARTMENT DURING THE  PREVIOUS  YEAR  TO PREVENT SUCH COLLISIONS, AND ANY RECOMMENDATIONS IN RELATION TO PREVENT- ING  SUCH MOTOR VEHICLE COLLISIONS WITH BRIDGES AND ELEVATED STRUCTURES.
  NOTHING CONTAINED HEREIN SHALL BE DEEMED TO SUPERSEDE ANY OTHER  REPORT- ING  REQUIREMENTS  OTHERWISE IMPOSED UPON THE DEPARTMENT BY LAW, RULE OR REGULATION.
   § 2.
 This act shall take effect one year after it shall have become  a law.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD06898-04-3
+  LBD06898-08-3